lucapette/website/content/writing/my-programming-principles.md

 ---

 {{< message class="is-info">}} This is a _long_ read.
-Right after the introduction there's a table of content in case you don't want to read all of it.
+Right after the introduction there's a table of content in case you don't want to read it all.
  {{</ message >}}

-One day, when asked how he had prepared for a game he had just played, Alexander Grischuk, an elite chess Grandmaster, answered quickly with profound wisdom:
+One day, when asked how he had prepared for a game he had just played, Alexander Grischuk, an elite chess Grandmaster, answered quickly:

 > "I've been preparing my whole life".
 GM Grischuk, Alexander

-The beauty of his answer is that you can apply it to _any_ job. _All_ your past experiences will contribute to some extend to whatever decision you make today.
+The beauty of his answer is that you can apply it to _any_ job. _All_ your past experiences contribute to some extend to _any_ decision you make today.

-Since I watched that interview with Grandmaster Grischuk, I have been subconsciously collecting guidelines, ideas, and principles that stick with me over the years.
-The parallel with programming was obvious in my head and writing about it now is the natural consequence of my desire to learn more about it (and myself).
-I find the title of the article a little pretentious but I decided to go with it because it fits well the ideas expressed here.
+The parallel with programming felt obvious to me and , since I watched that interview with Grandmaster Grischuk, I have been subconsciously collecting guidelines, ideas, and principles that stick with me over the years.
+Writing about it now is the natural consequence of my desire to learn more about these principles (and myself).

+I have to share I find the title of the article a little pretentious but I decided to go with it because it fits well the ideas expressed here.

-It felt natural to group principles into categories: existing codebases, greenfield projects, and general principles.
+As for the actual principles, It felt natural to group them into these
+categories: existing codebases, greenfield projects, and general principles.

 I believe in approaching coding sessions differently depending on the context.
 While this may sound a tad obvious, I encountered enough examples of over-engineered or under-engineered (why isn't that a thing?
 It's almost as common!) solutions in my career.
 More often than not, these wrongly sized solutions were merely a reflection of approaching an existing codebase like a greenfield project or, maybe worse, the other way around.

 ## Table of content <!-- omit from toc -->